 The bill H.86 proposes the establishment of the Chloride Contamination Reduction Program under the Secretary of Natural Resources, aimed at training commercial and municipal salt applicators in best management practices for applying salt or salt alternatives.
-This initiative seeks to minimize the entry of these substances into Vermont's waters, thereby improving water quality.
+This initiative seeks to minimize the entry of these substances into Vermont's waters, thereby protecting water quality.
 The program will include education, training, and certification processes, with a focus on efficient application methods that ensure safety for pedestrians and vehicles while preventing environmental contamination.
 Additionally, certified applicators will be presumed compliant with water quality laws when following the established best practices.

 Statutes affected: As Introduced: 10-1258